All Things Adjectives

 1. Use two or more descriptive adjectives together to further describe the noun in the sentence.

-2. When using more than one descriptive adjective, there is a generally accepted order to follow: size/age/shape/color/nationality/material.
+2. When using many descriptive adjectives, there is a generally accepted order to follow: size/age/shape/color/nationality/material.

 3. General opinion adjectives should be placed before specific opinion adjectives.